-A critical aspect to ensuring patient access to cell and gene therapies (CGT) and continued growth of the industry is having a proper awareness for managing the source material quality and supply chain continuity.
 The combination of rapid growth, individual product and process complexity, and limited industry-specific guidance or awareness presents ongoing challenges for transitioning from development to clinical and commercial manufacturing scale.
 For allogeneic therapies, having access to consistent and reliable donors and high quality, GMP-compliant starting material, coupled with the ability to consistently deliver this clinical source material to the required point of use, will be key to long-term success.

-Improve your knowledge of:
+Watch this webinar and improve your knowledge of:

 - The importance of defining source material requirements for translation of allogeneic advanced therapies

 - The benefits of a reliable & recallable donor network for consistent source material access

 - The critical requirements for obtaining GMP-compliant source materials necessary for commercial manufacture

 - How to navigate the critical aspects in handling, monitoring, and delivering temperature sensitive source materials